 It may be possible to create a small curb or dam along the edge of the patio or walkway where it adjoins the house.
 This combined with good sealing of the paved surface, may help direct water laterally away from the house rather than allowing it to drain downward along the side of the foundation wall.

 Where such solutions are not practical, you can minimize the problem by making sure that the roofline above the patio is equipped with good roof gutters and downspouts that direct water well away from the patio and foundation.Continue to 5 of 7 below.

 05 of 07

-If your driveway is draining into your house, then a solution may be to have a concrete contractor pour a small curb up against your house where the driveway abuts it.
-This way, the water is directed against the curb and flows down the driveway into the street, rather than against your foundation or basement wall.Continue to 6 of 7 below.
+If your driveway is draining into your house, then one solution may be to have a concrete contractor pour a small curb up against your house where the driveway abuts it.
+This way, the water is directed against the curb and flows down the driveway and into the street, rather than against your foundation or basement wall.Continue to 6 of 7 below.

 06 of 07